lonesomegeek/LSG.Tests/LSG.BenchTests.SqlInVersusOr/README.md

 # Way of comparing
 To create a bench test that was "solid", I've created a console app that creates random values using [Bogus] library into a table named *AccountsWithoutIndex*.
 After this table is filled, I copy all the generated data to another table which has an index on the Country field *AccountsWithIndex*.

-Code: ...
+Note: Console app code is [here](./LSG.BenchTests.SqlInVersusOr/Program.cs)

 I've created two runs to compare.
-The results were too sparse with 10k elements, this is why I've did a second run with 1M elements.:
+The results were too sparse with 10k elements (less than 0.01EOC), this is why I've did a second run with 1M elements.:
 - Run 1: 10k elements
 - Run 2: 1M elements